bids-standard/bids-specification/src/common-principles.md

 Describing dates and timestamps:

--   Date time information MUST be expressed in the following format `YYYY-MM-DDThh:mm:ss[.000000][Z]` (year, month, day, hour (24h), minute, second, optional fractional seconds, and optional UTC time indicator).
+-   Date time information MUST be expressed in the following format `YYYY-MM-DDThh:mm:ss[.000000][Z|+hh:mm|-hh:mm]` (year, month, day, hour (24h), minute, second, optional fractional seconds, and optional time offset).
-    This is almost equivalent to the [RFC3339](https://tools.ietf.org/html/rfc3339) "date-time" format, with the exception that UTC indicator `Z` is optional and non-zero UTC offsets are not indicated.
+    This is almost equivalent to the [RFC3339](https://tools.ietf.org/html/rfc3339) "date-time" format, with the exception that UTC offsets are OPTIONAL.
-    If `Z` is not indicated, time zone is always assumed to be the local time of the dataset viewer.
+    If no time offset is indicated,
+    time zone is always assumed to be the local time of the dataset viewer.
     No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset.
-    For example `2009-06-15T13:45:30`.
+    For example `2009-06-15T13:45:30+01:00`.

 -   Time stamp information MUST be expressed in the following format:
     `hh:mm:ss[.000000]`